This course launched in October 2006 and is aimed at people who want to pursue a career in marine conservation or marine resource management.

 All Environment degree programmes have a 'modular' structure, where each module comprises a 10 credit unit or multiple of this.
 A 10 credit module is equivalent to 100 hours of work, typically comprising 18 contact hours with staff and 82 hours of private-study for a lecture-based module.
 Modules involving field and laboratory classes have greater proportions of contact time.

-Students must accumulate 180 credits for the MSc and 120 credits for the diploma from compulsory and optional modules.
-Dissertations are compulsory and worth 30 credits for the MSc and 20 credits for the Diploma.
-MSc students must also complete a summer placement project, worth 50 credits, which is usually done outside the university.
-Students obtain 70 credits through compulsory taught modules and accumulate the rest through optional modules.
+Students must accumulate 180 credits for the MSc from compulsory and optional modules.
+Dissertations are compulsory and worth 50 credits.
+Students must also complete a summer placement project, worth 50 credits, which is usually done outside the university.
+Students obtain 50 credits through compulsory taught modules and accumulate the rest through optional modules.
 During the first three weeks of term students can attend more modules than they will continue with in order to help them decide which ones they want to complete.

 Learn more about some of the issues covered in the course: